KenishRaghu/Cloud_Security_Policy_Automation_Platform/STAKEHOLDER_MAPPING.md

 ## Adding New Requirements

-1. Capture stakeholder requirement (e.g. "RDS must use encrypted connections").
+1. Capture stakeholder requirement (e.g. "Azure SQL must use encrypted connections").
 2. Define policy JSON with `control`, `resource_types`, `severity`.
 3. Implement evaluator in `evaluators/` and register in `EVALUATORS`.
 4. Policies apply automatically at CI and deployment stages.